bnicolae1986/Manual_Testing_Jira/Manual_Testing_Jira.md

 ## Functional specifications:

-The below stories war created in Jira and describe the functional specifications of the "pagina mea" module, for which the final project is performed upon.
+The stories below were created in Jira and describe the functional specifications of the "pagina mea" module, for which the final project is performed upon.

 ![story1](https://github.com/bnicolae1986/Manual_Testing_Jira/assets/156198321/7381f75e-d173-4718-b69a-c5b454f5883a)